GSA/digitalgov.gov/content/news/2022/05/2022-05-02-two-years-of-federal-student-aid-virtual-assistant-lead-to-lessons-learned-and-a-clear-vision-of-the-work-ahead.md

 ---
-date: 2022-05-03 16:56:00 -0500
+date: 2022-05-03 10:00:00 -0500
-title: Two Years of Federal Student Aid’s Virtual Assistant Lead to Lessons Learned and a Clear Vision of the Work Ahead
+title: "Two Years of Federal Student Aid’s Virtual Assistant Lead to Lessons Learned and a Clear Vision of the Work Ahead"
-summary: Education’s team behind Aidan® shares what they’ve learned over the past two years to help drive improvements and expand the product to a wider range of users.
+summary: "Education’s team behind Aidan® shares what they’ve learned over the past two years to help drive improvements and expand the product to a wider range of users."
 # See all topics at https://digital.gov/topics
 topics:
   - chatbots